meshcloud/meshcloud-docs/README.md

 # Meshcloud Documentation

-Howdy!
-We welcome you to the documentation of the Meshcloud Platform!
+Welcome to the Meshcloud Platform documentation!

+Here you find information about the use of the Meshpanel browser UI and the processes behind its functions.